clearlinux/clear-linux-documentation/source/clear-linux/guides/network/ipxe-install.rst

 To set up |CL| using iPXE automatically, use the :file:`configure-ipxe.sh` script included with :abbr:`ICIS (Ister Cloud Init Service)`.
-For additional instructions on the script, refer to the guide on the `ICIS GitHub repository`_.
+For additional instructions on the script, refer to the guide on the `ister-cloud-init-svc`_ GitHub\* repository.

 To set up |CL| manually, perform the steps below.